marcterradas/basketballGameRecorder/README.md

 # basketballGameRecord
-Basketball game recorder is a React APP to record all inside a basketball game
+Basketball game recorder is a web APP that record all inside a basketball game